MrElyazid/parking_manager/README.md

     ```
     This command will:
     *   Clean the project (remove previous builds).
+    *   Download necessary dependencies (including the SQLite driver).
     *   Compile the source code.
-    *   Download necessary dependencies.
+    *   Create the `smartparking.db` file and tables if they don't exist.
     *   Run the JavaFX application.

-## Admin Credentials
+## Credentials

-For demonstration purposes, the admin login credentials are hardcoded:
+*   **Admin:**
-*   **Username:** `admin`
+    *   Username: `admin`
-*   **Password:** `password123`
+    *   Password: `password123`
+*   **Regular Users:** Register a new account through the application's registration screen.

 ## Future Improvements

-*   Implement actual database persistence instead of in-memory storage.
+*   Implement password strength indicators and more robust hashing (e.g., BCrypt).
-*   Add user authentication for regular users.
+*   Add functionality for users to cancel their own upcoming reservations.
+*   Enhance the admin panel to manage parking spots (add/edit/delete).
-*   Implement spot selection/availability logic.
+*   Implement different pricing based on spot type or time of day.
-*   Add editing functionality for reservations in the admin panel.
+*   Add more detailed reporting for the admin.
-*   Improve date/time and currency formatting in the table view.
-*   Refine UI/UX further.
+*   Refine UI/UX further (e.g., better visual feedback, loading indicators).
 *   Add unit and integration tests.
+*   Consider using a connection pool for database connections in a higher-load scenario.